 Product Restrictions: Limited to one preplant or preemergence application per crop cycle.
-Apply a maximum of 1.07 qts CLEAN AMINE per acre (1.0 lb ae/acre) per preemergence application.
+Apply a maximum of 1.07 qts CLEAN AMINE/acre (1.0 lb ae/acre) per preemergence application.
 Limited to one postemergence application per crop cycle.
-Apply a maximum of 1.07 pt CLEAN AMINE per acre (0.5 lb ae/acre) per application.
+Apply a maximum of 0.53 qts CLEAN AMINE/acre (0.5 lb ae/acre) per application.

 Preemergence - Apply to soil any time after planting but before corn emerges.
 Do not use on very light, sandy soil.
 Emergence - Apply just as corn plants are breaking ground.
 Postemergence - Apply to emerged corn.
 When corn is over 8 inches tall or the fifth leaf collar is visible, whichever occurs first, use drop nozzles to keep spray off corn foliage.
 Do not apply from 7 to 10 days before tasseling to dough stage.
 Injury to corn is most likely to occur if CLEAN AMINE is applied when corn is growing rapidly under high temperature and high soil moisture conditions.
-In such situations, use the low rate of 0.5 pt per acre.
+In such situations, use the low rate of 1⁄2 pt per acre.
 After application, delay cultivation for 8 to 10 days to allow the corn to overcome any temporary brittleness.

 Preharvest (field and pop only): Limited to one preharvest application per crop cycle.
-Apply 1.0 to 2.0 pts CLEAN AMINE per acre (0.46 to 0.93 lb ae/acre) after the hard dough or denting stage.
+Apply 1 to 2 pts CLEAN AMINE per acre (.4 to .9 lb ae/acre) after the hard dough or denting stage.
 Apply by air or ground equipment to suppress perennial weeds, decrease weed seed production, and control tall weeds such as bindweed, cocklebur, dogbane, jimsonweed, ragweed, sunflower, velvetleaf, and vines that interfere with harvesting.
 Do not forage or feed corn fodder for 7 days following application.
-Do not exceed a maximum of 3.2 pts CLEAN AMINE per acre (1.5 lbs ae/acre) per application.
+Do not exceed a maximum of 3.2 pts CLEAN AMINE/acre (1.5 lbs ae/acre) per application.
 Do not exceed a maximum of 3.2 qts/acre (3.0 lbs ae/acre) per crop cycle.

 Sweet Corn Restrictions: Do not use treated crop as fodder for 7 days following application.
 The preharvest interval (PHI) is 45 days.
 Observe a minimum of 21 days between applications.
-Use a maximum of 3.2 pts/acre (1.5 lbs ae/acre) per crop cycle.
+Use a maximum of 1.6 qts/acre (1.5 lbs ae/acre) per crop cycle.